KarlBohm/Emacs-Settings/README.md

 I'm currently learning Emacs as well as Emacs Lisp.
 This repository is used to sync my settings and record my progress.

 Most of my settings are adopted form [this](https://zhuanlan.zhihu.com/p/441612281) guide.
-Packages settings are mostly based on the README of the pacakges respectively.
+Packages settings are generally modified from the README of the pacakges respectively.

 ### TODO